I’m a little apologetic about this recipe.

 One thing to note.
 Because I wanted to take photos in my new cute little skillet, the photo does not represent the entire portion.
 It was a little more than half what this recipe actually created.
 A good snack for two.

 (Full disclosure: I was home alone and I ate all of it myself.)

 - 3 small-medium sized potatoes, cut into fries

 For the sauce

 - Prepare your fries in whichever method you prefer.
 I have a deep fryer so I double fry them (10mins at 150C/300F, a further 5 minutes at 190C/375F).
-You could also oven bake them if you like.
+You could also oven bake them or air fry them if you like.

 - In a small saucepan, bring the white wine and garlic to a boil.
-Add the gruyere and flour mix, and the kirsch (if using) and whisk constantly until the cheese has melted and is bubbly.
+Mix the grated gruyere and flour together and then add it in too.
+Finally add the kirsch (if using) and whisk constantly until the cheese has melted and is bubbly.